 No. Doctoral practicum is a unique training experience and prior work experience and/or Masters level practicum experiences will not be transferred.

 Are the GRE’s required?

 The GRE general exam is required for everyone that applies to the PsyD program.
-The GRE subject exam is also required; however the GRE subject section can be waived for applicants that have a completed MA/MS degree in psychology.

 If I take the GRE more than once, will you take the best score from each section?